🔑 Key Takeaway: Registration is the Beginning, Not the End

 Foreign documents may need formal translation, legalization, or consular certification depending on the country, document type, and official review requirements.
 Investors should confirm the document pathway before starting to avoid delays.

-Private joint stock company in Iran
+Private Joint Stock Company in Iran

 A private joint stock company is often considered when foreign investors want a more formal corporate structure.
 It is generally more suitable where ownership is represented by shares, governance needs to be more structured, or future changes in ownership, financing, tenders, or reporting are expected.